-To edit or delete a port forwarding entry:

-- 1. In the table, select the radio button next to the service name. - 2.
+- > To edit or delete a port forwarding entry: - 1.
+Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering. - 2.
+Select Port Forwarding as the service type. - 3.
+Select the radio button next to the service name in the list. - 4.
 Click Edit Service or Delete Service.